Digital distribution: Books

 Some companies, such as Bookmasters Distribution, which invested US$4.5 million in upgrading its equipment and operating systems, have had to direct capital toward keeping up with the changes in technology.
 The phenomenon of books going digital has given users the ability to access their books on handheld digital book readers.
 One benefit of electronic book readers is that they allow users to access additional content via hypertext links.
 These electronic book readers also give users portability for their books since a reader can hold multiple books depending on the size of its hard drive.
 Companies that are able to adapt and make changes to capitalize on the digital media market have seen sales surge.
 Vice President of Perseus Books Group stated that since shifting to electronic books (e-books), it saw sales rise by 68%.
 Independent Publishers Group experienced a sales boost of 23% in the first quarter of 2012 alone.

 Tor Books, a major publisher of science fiction and fantasy books, started to sell e-books DRM-free by July 2012.
 One year later the publisher stated that they will keep this model as removing DRM was not hurting their digital distribution ebook business.
 Smaller e-book publishers such as O'Reilly Media, Carina Press and Baen Books had already forgone DRM previously.

 Video games

-Online distribution is changing the structure of the video game industry.
+Online distribution changed the structure of the video game industry.
 Gabe Newell, creator of the digital distribution service Steam, formulated the advantages over physical retail distribution as such:

 The worst days [for game development] were the cartridge days for the NES.
 It was a huge risk – you had all this money tied up in silicon in a warehouse somewhere, and so you'd be conservative in the decisions you felt you could make, very conservative in the IPs you signed, your art direction would not change, and so on.
 Now it's the opposite extreme: we can put something up on Steam, deliver it to people all around the world, make changes.
 We can take more interesting risks.[...]
 Retail doesn't know how to deal with those games.
 On Steam [a digital distributor] there's no shelf-space restriction.